rzeldent/esp32cam-ready/README.md

 - Micro-RTSP by Kevin Hester
 - IotWebConf by Balázs Kelemen

-esp32-ready basically extends the Micro-RTSP with mutiple client connections and some interfacing.
+esp32-ready basically extends the Micro-RTSP with mutiple client connections and adds an easy to use web interface that offers provisioning.

 Thanks for the comminity making these tools and libraries available.

-Also thanks to Espressif and the guys that created this device.
+Also thanks to Espressif and the guys that created this module.
 You did a great job!